agadiffe/WindowsMize/README.md

 ### RamDisk
 Could almost be a project by its own.
-Configure 'Brave browser' and 'Visual Studio Code' to use a Ram disk.
+Configure 'Brave browser' and 'Visual Studio Code' to use a RamDisk.

 ### Windows Settings app
 Equivalent of the Microsoft Windows Settings app (Start > All apps > Settings).